 Frequently Asked Questions

-Depends.
-Previous dual or concurrent enrollment students who took courses through MSJC are welcome to apply.
+Previous dual or concurrent enrollment students who took courses through MSJC are encouraged to take our Student Success Seminar to be part of our First Year Experience during their first year of college.

 No. Students are considered transfer students if they are moving their academic transcripts and records from one college to another.
 This is because the student's academic transcripts show completed college course work.

-The FYE Program is designed for first time college students.
-Therefore, students who are currently in a concurrent or dual enrollment program are asked to graduate from high school (or apply their senior year) before applying for the FYE program.
+Students who are currently in a concurrent or dual enrollment program are asked to graduate from high school.
 Concurrent or dual enrollment students are still considered high school students in the system until they graduate.

-The FYE team reviews applications every three weeks or so.
-Students will receive an acceptance letter sent to the email listed on the FYE application.
+Students will receive an acceptance letter sent to their MSJC Student Email once you register into a Student Success Seminar.
 If you have questions in the meantime regarding next steps, do not hesitate to email us at firstname.lastname@example.org.

 FYE mentors are a wealth of knowledge and can provide tips and tricks to incoming students before and during their first year at college.
 FYE mentors assist students with registering for classes, navigating Canvas, showing them where to buy textbooks, and more!
-FYE students should meet with an FYE mentor at least once a semester, but many students check-in with a mentor several times a semester.
+FYE students are encouraged to meet with their FYE Student Mentors once a month during their first year.

 Here are some questions you can ask: